smartlab-br/oracle-instant-client/README.md

 # oracle-instant-client
-Oracle Instant Client to be used as base of apps that requires Oracle connection
+Oracle Instant Client, based on Ubuntu, to be used as base of apps that requires Oracle connection.